-So once again we hear the Lord speak of those select who enter the Kingdom of God and eternal life, not having lives of privilege, rather those whose holiness and sincere hearts find reward and rest, thus, “the last will be first, and the first will be last.”
+So once again we hear the Lord speak of that select who enter the Kingdom of God and eternal life, not having lives of privilege, preferably those whose holiness and sincere hearts find reward and rest, thus, “the last will be first, and the first will be last.”

 Luke’s gospel is about “life-lessons.”
-For the past few weeks, we have heard gospels stories and teachings about those blessed that in this life are called to share their blessings for the good of all.
-Other stories are about those who experience the underside of privilege, and are called to acts of justice and mercy without resorting to violence or killing to attain their ends.
+We have heard gospels stories and teachings about those blessed that in this life are called to share their blessings.
+Other stories are about those who experience the underside of privilege and are invited to acts of justice and mercy without resorting to violence or killing to attain their ends.

-And occasionally, the gospel pokes fun at those with comic delusions about how their status or wealth make them the chosen ones; only to find out to their dismay that they missed the opportunity to serve humankind with a generous heart.
+And occasionally, the gospel pokes fun at those with comic delusions about how their status or wealth makes them the chosen ones, only to find out to their dismay that they missed the opportunity to serve humankind with a generous heart.